kezc/GithubViewer/README.md

 # GithubViewer App

+## Installation

+Github API has rate limit, because of that you need to:

+1. Generate token [https://github.com/settings/tokens/](https://github.com/settings/tokens/).
+The app doesn't require any permissions.
+2. Paste the token to variable `github_token` inside *gradle.properties*.

 ## What does it do?

 This app allows you to search for users' GitHub repositories.
 You can also view details such as: